 We must mentor in hope.
 This too coheres naturally with our mission statement: if our task is to educate men and women to engage in God’s redemptive work, the most effective way for that engagement with redemption to take hold is by us engaging our students one at a time.
 I say this not just on the basis of experience, but because this is exactly how Jesus engaged his followers in God’s redemptive work: one disciple at a time.
 And this, prospective students tell us, is exactly what they want.
 I suggest we set up a working group devoted to studying how Trinity can be even more intentional about mentoring in hope without undue expenditure of time and resources.

+Finally, in order to execute Trinity’s mission, we must build bridges in love.
 By the grace of God, today’s Trinity campuses are very diverse—ours are among the most diverse of campuses in the country.
-And yet diversity is not the same thing as a biblically-rooted inclusion.
+And yet diversity is not the same thing as a biblically rooted inclusion.
 Just because we have many different people here (students, faculty, and staff), that does not mean that we’ve in any sense arrived as proficient bridge builders, the way Jesus was the master bridge builder.
 Who we are, how we relate to another, and even the kind of books that we read need to reflect these things.
 We have a long way to go.

 Truth is, the world does not have the tools within its grasp for the kind of radical reconciliation that’s needed.
 This reconciliation begins with worshipping in faithfulness, continues with mentoring in hope, and climaxes with bridge building in love.
 The greatest of these is what we do in love.
 For all we know, the answer to the world’s most pressing problems may be found right here at Trinity.